wmde/code-analysis/Wikidata/2014-MarchReview/notes.md

 Progress between the ECR in April 2013 and now, March 2014.

 Preliminary notes for creation of presentation.
+Does not include the JS.

 ## Wikibase phploc diff

-- DM
+minus DM

 * NCLOC: 58k -> 95k
 * Classes: 417 -> 602